jsr6720/jsr6720.github.io/_posts/2024-04-14-search-safari-history-by-timestamp.md

 ---
 layout: post
 author: James Rowe
 title: "Search Safari history by timestamp"
 date: 2024-04-14 20:47:18 -0400
+category: software
-tags: 2024 technology safari browser sqlite datetime
+tags: 2024 safari sqlite
 uid: 878A409A-C705-49D4-BB71-B379F14D3D68
 ---

-## How I ended up in this conudrum
+## How I ended up in this conundrum

 I was trying to find an article I read but all I could remember is I read it between X and Y time.
 Yes, after an hour of reverse engineering ```History.db``` I found what I was looking for.